 Planning for In-Person Meetings

-Please contact LTER Travel Coordinator Ginger Gillquist at firstname.lastname@example.org to schedule your initial LTER synthesis group meeting, reserve meeting space, and confirm the names and addresses of participants in your group.
+Several months before you anticipate meeting, contact LTER Travel Coordinator Ginger Gillquist at firstname.lastname@example.org to reserve meeting and hotel space.
 Check the calendar of NCEAS working groups before polling your participants to be sure which dates are potentially available.

 As the first meeting approaches, please notify Ginger (email@example.com) of any cancellations or additions.

-Julien Brun, the NCEAS and LTER scientific programmer, works with a small team of data interns to support synthesis groups throughout the process.
-PI’s and technical liaisons are encouraged to schedule a time to meet with Julien shortly after funding has been awarded to develop a plan for data gathering, storage, cleaning, analytical workflows, and archiving of derived products.
-Experience with previous working groups suggests that data cleaning and harmonization is the most time-consuming component of the synthesis process.
+In addition to a brief discussion at the kickoff meeting, PI’s and technical liaisons are encouraged to schedule a meeting with Julien Brun, LTER/NCEAS Scientific Programmer, to develop a plan for data gathering, storage, cleaning, analytical workflows, and archiving of derived products.
+Experience with previous working groups suggests that data cleaning and harmonization is the most time-consuming component of the synthesis process and identifying potential bottlenecks early helps keep the group moving forward.

-In addition to direct support from the scientific computing team, NCEAS offers trainings and online resources in reproducible data science for synthesis through the NCEAS Learning Hub.
-The LNO supports three participants from each funded working group to attend a 2- or 5-day training early in the working group process.
+In addition to direct support from the LNO scientific computing team, NCEAS offers computing support and online resources in reproducible data science for synthesis through the NCEAS Learning Hub.
+The LNO supports three participants from each full synthesis group to attend a 2- or 5-day training early in the working group process.
 Training for additional synthesis group members may be included in the synthesis group budget.

-Please plan to share an agenda for each meeting about one week before the meeting starts.
+About one week before each meeting starts, please plan to share a draft agenda with Ginger Gilquist and Marty Downs.
 This allows NCEAS technical and administrative staff and LTER program staff to plan your support.
 As you start to develop your working group agenda, there are a few items to bear in mind.

 Sometime on the first day, plan time for the following presentations: